jamescarson3/ctls2017/docs/intro_to_python_01_02.md

 # Processing Tabular Data Part 1 - Variables & Memory

 **Objectives:**
-- "Assign values to variables."
+- Assign values to variables.

 **Keypoints:**
-- "Use `variable = value` to assign a value to a variable in order to record it in memory."
+- Use `variable = value` to assign a value to a variable in order to record it in memory.
-- "Variables are created on demand whenever a value is assigned to them."
+- Variables are created on demand whenever a value is assigned to them.
-- "Use `print(something)` to display the value of `something`."
+- Use `print(something)` to display the value of `something`.

 ---
 In this lesson we will learn how to manipulate the inflammation dataset with Python.
 But before we discuss how to deal with many data points, we will show how to store a single value on the computer.